ggreer/geoff.greer.fm/_posts/2014-01-05-365-days-of-github.md

 To those who want to try something similar, I offer some (hopefully useful) advice.

 First and most importantly, you have to *want* to do it.
 Without an innate desire, only inhuman willpower could sustain a year-long streak.
 Notice that I said *want* instead of *like*.
 There's a difference between [liking and wanting](http://lesswrong.com/lw/6kx/wanting_vs_liking_revisited/).
 I rarely enjoy writing code, but I find myself compelled to do it.<sup>[\[1\]](#ref_1)</sup> If you like doing this stuff, more power to you.
 I started my streak mostly because I wanted to work on Floobits stuff.
-There's an insane amount of work to be done, so

-Second, set a reminder.
-When you're starting to get into the habit of committing daily, it's easy to forget.
+When you're starting off, it's easy to forget and miss a day.
 A simple alarm or calendar event can help.
-I missed a couple of days early on
+I missed a couple of days early on, but now I have a mental itch that persists each day until I've done something.

-Finally, brag about your streak<sup>[\[2\]](#ref_2)</sup>.
-While it's usually a good idea to [keep your identity small](http://paulgraham.com/identity.html), identity can occasionally work *for* you.
+While it's usually a good idea to [keep your identity small](http://paulgraham.com/identity.html), identity psychology can occasionally work *for* you.
 If you view yourself as a prodigious committer, you'll be more motivated to continue your streak.
-If you've bragged to others about your streak, you'll commit

- The only way I'll break the streak is if I get very sick.
+It can also be helpful to brag about your streak<sup>[\[2\]](#ref_2)</sup>.
+You'll be motivated to continue the streak simply to avoid future embarrassment by your peers.

+I know I'll break the streak eventually, but it's fun to see how long I can go.
+If you're unsure you want to try something like this, I recommend giving it a shot.
+GitHub has made it extremely easy to get into the habit of being productive every day.

 ---